MakkiShizu/ComfyUI-Prompt-Wildcards/README.md

 Similar to the role of [stable-diffusion-webui-wildcards](https://github.com/AUTOMATIC1111/stable-diffusion-webui-wildcards) in ComfyUI, but not used `__name__` .

+**2025/03/20**: To ensure that under the same seed value, each distinct count retrieves different content even when using the same file, the randomization method for randoms was revised.
+Future implementations leveraging the same seed will now produce outputs divergent from those prior to this update (March 20, 2025).

 Wildcards folder PATH:

 * Create a directory in the root of your ComfyUI install called "wildcards" (ComfyUI/wildcards)